rewhowe/snapdragon/documentation/manual.md

 In the case of `返る`, `戻る`, or when a function has no return, the actual return value will be null.

+Any of these keywords may be written in ひらがな.

 ## Calling functions

 A function is simply called by its name (with any associated parameters, if applicable).
 If a function signature contains parameters, a function call must supply them (no default parameters).